thirza258/ecofriendly-recipe/README.md

 # Eco-Friendly Recipe App

 ## Introduction
 Welcome to our eco-friendly recipe app project!
 Our goal is to create an innovative application that promotes sustainable cooking and reduces food waste.
+The Data thanks to WWF and

 ## Objectives
 - Develop an app that provides eco-friendly recipes